hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/SUPPORT.md

 4. **Edge Cases:** The `test_get_issue_tracking_method` includes an edge case to ensure the method remains consistent under different calls.

 5. **Exception Handling (Important):** The `test_get_support_policy_exception` test is crucial.
 If the provided code has any exception handling, you need to add appropriate test cases to ensure it correctly handles those exceptions.
-This example demonstrates the structure for testing such exceptions, using `pytest.raises` to expect and handle an exception if one is thrown.
+This example demonStartes the structure for testing such exceptions, using `pytest.raises` to expect and handle an exception if one is thrown.

 6. **Data Validation:** The `test_get_help_resources` example validates the returned data type and that it's a non-empty list.
 This is a best practice to avoid potential issues in unexpected cases.